Curved mirror

 A curved mirror is a mirror with a curved reflecting surface.
 The surface may be either convex (bulging outward) or concave (recessed inward).
 Most curved mirrors have surfaces that are shaped like part of a sphere, but other shapes are sometimes used in optical devices.
 The most common non-spherical type are parabolic reflectors, found in optical devices such as reflecting telescopes that need to image distant objects, since spherical mirror systems, like spherical lenses, suffer from spherical aberration.
 Distorting mirrors are used for entertainment.
 They have convex and concave regions that produce deliberately distorted images.
 They also provide highly magnified or highly diminished (smaller) images when the object is placed at certain distances.
+Convex mirrors are often used for security and safety in shops and parking lots.

 Convex mirrors

 A convex mirror or diverging mirror is a curved mirror in which the reflective surface bulges towards the light source.
 Convex mirrors reflect light outwards, therefore they are not used to focus light.
 Such mirrors always form a virtual image, since the focal point (F) and the centre of curvature (2F) are both imaginary points "inside" the mirror, that cannot be reached.
 As a result, images formed by these mirrors cannot be projected on a screen, since the image is inside the mirror.
 The image is smaller than the object, but gets larger as the object approaches the mirror.

 A collimated (parallel) beam of light diverges (spreads out) after reflection from a convex mirror, since the normal to the surface differs at each spot on the mirror.